 The mission of our organization is dedicated to nurturing future African-American leaders by strengthening children through leadership development, volunteer service, philanthropic giving and civic duty.
 This is achieved through organizing activities and community service initiatives that not only operate to benefit the children of the members of our organization but the children of the very communities where we reside.

+The South Suburban Chicago Chapter was organized in 1976 and has been recognized for our outstanding children’s programming and long history of providing scholarships to local high school students in our community.
 Our scholarships are funded through the voluntary efforts of our student and parent members.
 These efforts are an extension of our dedication and pride in promoting leadership development among youth and young adults.

-• Must be accepted to a four-year college or university for the 2021-2022 school year
+5. Must be accepted to a four-year college or university for the 2022-2023 school year.

 All documents, including supporting materials, must be emailed to [email protected]

 Information provided will be maintained confidentially and used for purposes stated for this initiative only.